 can circulate stably in the blood until it specifically binds to the surface of peripheral neurons.
 The BoNT molecule is then internalized into an acidified

-it’s “translocation domain” creates a channel through which the toxic protease portion of the molecule is injected into the
+endocytic compartment, where its “translocation domain” creates a channel through which the toxic protease portion of the molecule translocates into the presynaptic

 CytoDel has made significant progress for applications in the pharmaceutical BoNT and the biodefense (neuronal drug delivery) markets.
 The foundation has also been laid to develop products that address important neurological diseases, by providing access to therapeutic targets in the neuronal cytosol that have been previously difficult to access.